Skip Navigation

 5. Participate in a county demonstration, speech or judging contest.
 Participation means actually taking part, exhibiting, presenting, or doing something positive in the event, not merely attending.

-1-5 above).
+6. Choose and complete five (5) activity/events from the list of activity/event options.
+(May not be the same activities/events as 1-5 above.)
 Must be different from those used in the prior year for any level.

-Sapphire Achievement Award (Word, 2 pages, 36 KB)
+Ruby Achievement Application (Word, 3 pages, 38 KB)

 1. Attend 50% or more of your 4-H club meetings.